Children's Literature (EDUC 2211)

 Why other options are wrong:

 D. Lois Lowry.
-Lois Lowry is known for books like The Giver and Number the Stars, but she did not write Esperanza Rising.
+Lois Lowry is famous for writing The Giver and other dystopian fiction, but she did not author Maya and the Robot.

 How to Order